elioamerolle/NeuralNet/README.md

 * tqdm (4.64.1): Imports loading bar to track progress
 * termcolor (1.1.0): Gives color to some terminal text

-It may be difficult to find a version of python that supports all of these packages with these exact versions since the version requirement of python can be shifted up by developers.
-I recommend just trying to install them without the version with python 3.7.
-Furthermore if you do not have conda and run the shell script it will still run however it will not install python for you and will install arbitrary versions of the packages.
+It may be difficult to find a version of python that supports all of these packages with these exact versions.
+I recommend trying to install them without the version with python 3.7.

 Once you have completed the installation process you can run the project by running